dsikar/ai-for-autonomous-vehicles/README.md

 ## Predicting steering angles from images using Convolutional Neural Networks

-In this workshop we will investigate one approach to self-driving using the so called end-to-end training.
+In this workshop we will investigate one approach to self-driving using computer vision, and based on the results of my MSc dissertation "Evaluation of self-driving cars using CNNs in the rain".
 Unlike the previous workshops where a model was trained, this time we will use a pre-trained model.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)][colab_jp_nb_link]